frellus/crazy-ivan/README.md

  This case was `curl`, a similar example could have been to check the PostgreSQL database using `psql` - no fancy massive monitoring tools required just a command, username and password, and a SQL statement(s) to test the responsiveness of our database in a satisfying way and we're off.
 If we have a hundred dataase servers, that one script could be used to check them all.
 Crazy?
 Crazy simple!!

-NOTE: In some ways you might make some comparison between something like [Ansible](https://www.ansible.com) and Tower - and you wouldn't be far off.
-Putting all the complexity into the DSL (YAML config file) and separating out the exection part to make it as generic as possible, `Crazy Ivan` is just the `Ansible Tower` equivalent, but it's focus is on health checks.
+>  :information_source: Note: In some ways you might make some comparison between something like [Ansible](https://www.ansible.com) and Tower - and you wouldn't be far off.
+Putting all the complexity into the DSL (YAML config file) and separating out the execution part to make it as generic as possible, `Crazy Ivan` is just the `Ansible Tower` equivalent, but it's focus is on health checks.
 Ansible is not great at running external commands outside the DSL and capturing outputs.
 The whole focus of `Crazy Ivan` is not configuration, it's the way you test drive your environment and services.

 ## Interfacing with Crazy Ivan